 The same FDIC report also asked unbanked surveyees the reasons for not having a bank account.
 The top two main reasons were “Do not have enough money to keep in account” at 34.0 percent and “Don’t trust banks” at 12.6 percent.

 These are problems that DeFi is working to solve.
 All you need is a cell phone and a data plan to get started.
-While having a bank account makes it easier to buy digital currencies on centralized exchanges, blockchains make it simple to receive and store funds without the need for a bank account.
+While having a bank account makes it easier to buy virtual currencies on centralized exchanges, blockchains make it simple to receive and store funds without the need for a bank account.
 Blockchains and DeFi applications generally don’t require users to maintain a minimum balance.
-They also use distributed ledgers as a technical solution to ensure that digital currencies don’t require earning the trust of an intermediary, which is the case in traditional finance.
+They also use distributed ledgers as a technical solution to ensure that virtual currencies don’t require earning the trust of an intermediary, which is the case in traditional finance.

 Why Is DeFi Gaining Momentum?